 A readmitted student is required to sign a new enrollment agreement which lists the current tuition and fees, the revised graduation date, and acknowledges receipt of any other required disclosures.
 The student must be current with any unpaid balance from his or her prior enrollment unless payment arrangements have been established by the Campus President/Director.
-With assistance from the Registrar, the Dean of Nursing or Dean/Director of Education will establish a course schedule for program completion.
+With assistance from the Registrar, Dean of Education will establish a course schedule for program completion.